cadin/panels-nonlinear-example/README.md

-# Panels Non-linear Story Example
+# Panels Nonlinear Story Example

 An example project demonstrating how to create a branching, choose-your-own adventure comic with [Panels](https://github.com/cadin/panels).